NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 ### Progressive transparency (avoiding overload)

-Transparency should be provided through **progressive disclosure**.
+Transparency is provided through **progressive disclosure**.

 The frontend should:
-- keep raffle cards visually simple by default
+- keep raffle cards simple
-- surface only the most relevant information inline
+- show key facts first
-- expose detailed on-chain configuration via expandable sections or modals
+- expose deeper details via expandable sections or modals

-Advanced or rarely needed fields should be:
+Advanced details should be:
 - hidden by default
-- clearly labeled (e.g. “Safety info”, “How this works”, “On-chain details”)
+- clearly labeled (e.g. “Safety info”, “How this works”)
 - accessible without friction

-This ensures transparency without overwhelming users.

 ---

 ## 4b.
 Safety & Proof layer (trust without intimidation)

-To help users feel safe — especially around the draw — each raffle detail view must include a **small, clearly visible trust entry point** (for example, a shield icon labeled “Safety info”).
+Each raffle detail view includes a **clearly visible trust entry point** (e.g. a shield icon labeled “Safety info”).

-Clicking this opens a **compact “Safety & Proof” modal**.
+This opens a **compact “Safety & Proof” modal**.

 This modal exists to show that:
 - nothing is hidden
 - nothing is controlled off-chain
-- outcomes are verifiable facts, not promises
+- outcomes are verifiable facts

+---

 ### What the Safety & Proof modal should show

 #### A. “Who gets what”
-A simple breakdown in plain language:
+A simple breakdown:
 - **Winner gets:** X USDC
-- **Creator gets:** Y USDC
+- **Creator gets:** Y USDC (from ticket sales)
 - **Ppopgi fee:** Z USDC (N%)
-- **Fee receiver (on-chain):** `0xABCD…1234` (copyable)
+- **Fee receiver:** `0xABCD…1234`

-This section should explicitly state:
+Include:
 > “These values are set on-chain and cannot be changed by the app.”

+For open raffles:
+- label creator earnings as **“so far”**

 ---

 #### B. “How the draw works”
-Explained calmly and factually:
+Explained calmly:
-- When the raffle ends, anyone can request the draw.
+- When the raffle is finished (time ended **or sold out**), anyone can request the draw.
-- The app asks an independent randomness provider for a random number.
+- A randomness service is asked for a random number.
-- A winner is picked only after that randomness arrives.
+- A winner is picked only after randomness arrives.

-Then show the real on-chain facts:
+Show factual details:
-- **Randomness provider (on-chain):** address
+- randomness provider
-- **Randomness contract:** address
-- **Request ID:** visible only when a draw is in progress
-- **Current draw state:** Open / Drawing / Settled / Cancelled
+- randomness system
+- request ID (only during drawing)
+- current state

+**Liveness note:**
+- If randomness does not return, the raffle can be canceled through an on-chain recovery path.

 ---

+#### C. “Automatic finalization (helper bot)”

+- A helper bot may finalize raffles automatically to keep things moving.
+- The bot has **no special permissions**.
+- It only performs actions that any user can do manually.
+- If the bot is offline, users can still finalize themselves.

+Suggested copy:
+> “This raffle may be finalized automatically.
+> The bot cannot choose winners or move funds.”

+---

-#### C. “What the app cannot do”
+#### D. “What the app cannot do”
-A short reassurance list:
 - The app cannot pick the winner.
+- The app cannot change raffle rules after creation.
-- The app cannot change fees.
+- The app cannot change fees after creation.
-- The app cannot redirect funds.
+- The app cannot take prizes or refunds once they are owed.
 - Anyone can finalize a raffle — it does not depend on one operator.

+Clarify admin limits:
+- A designated safety owner can pause raffles and sweep **only extra deposits**, never owed funds.

 ---

-#### D. On-chain verification links
+#### E. Verification links
 Buttons such as:
-- “View raffle on-chain”
+- “View raffle proof”
-- “View randomness provider”
+- “View randomness proof”
-- “View fee receiver”
+- “View fee receiver proof”

-These should link to a block explorer, without over-emphasizing technical terms.
+These open proof views without technical intimidation.

 ---

 ## 5. Network mismatch UX (wrong chain)

 If the user is connected to the wrong network:

-- the UI should block actions calmly
+- actions are blocked calmly
-- explain that the raffle exists on **Etherlink**
+- the UI explains the raffle exists on **Etherlink**
-- guide the user to switch networks without alarmist language
+- the user is guided to switch

-The UI should treat this as a configuration issue, not an error.
+This is treated as configuration, not error.

 ---

 ## 6. Approval & multi-step action UX

-Some actions require multiple steps (for example, allowing coins, then buying tickets).
+Some actions require multiple steps.

 The frontend should:
-- explain when a preliminary step is required
+- explain why a step is needed
-- clearly separate “Allow” from the final action
+- separate “Allow” from the final action
-- show progress across steps without implying failure
+- show progress clearly

-Multi-step flows should feel intentional and safe,
+Multi-step flows should feel intentional and safe.
-not like something went wrong.

 ---

-## 7. Finalization UX
+## 7. Finalization UX (with bot and fallback)

-Although a background bot exists, users should understand that:
+Users should understand that:
 - anyone can finalize a raffle
 - finalization is normal and permissionless
+- a helper bot may finalize automatically
-- the raffle does not depend on a single operator
+- the raffle does not depend on the bot or the indexer

-If the raffle is eligible for finalization:
+If the raffle is eligible:
-- the UI should show a clear “Finalize” action
+- show a clear “Finalize” action
-- the cost should be visible
+- show the cost
-- fallback instructions should exist if automation fails
+- allow manual finalization even if automation exists

-If randomness does not return, the raffle may remain in a drawing state
-until an on-chain recovery path is used.
-The UI should reflect this honestly.
+Because of indexer lag or fallback mode:
+- the finalize button must always be gated by **on-chain checks at click time**

 ---